excelledia/emotional-health-assistant-chatbot/README.md

 ## Getting Started

-1. Clone this repo (for help see this tutorial).
+1. Clone this repo & nstall the technologies..

-2. Install the above technologies.

-3. Open the code directory from the terminal via cd ~/path-to-code.
+2. Open the code directory from the terminal via cd ~/path-to-code.

-4. Run "python3 test.py" to show the model performance on the provided test data.
+3. Run "python3 test.py" to show the model performance on the provided test data.

-5. Run "python3 app.py" to display the chatbot via web application.
+4. Run "python3 app.py" to display the chatbot via web application.

 ### References: